6,7,8 July 2017

 Friday 7th July

-Phenomenology of Powerlessness: What is it to experience oneself to be powerless?
+Phenomenology of Powerlessness: Patients, carers, and practitioners of health care often report experiences of powerlessness.
+But what is it to experience oneself to be powerless?
 In this session, we shall analyse case studies drawn from empirical reports using the tools of phenomenology, and discuss the nature of experiences of powerlessness, both in relation to the self and to others.
 Do experiences of powerlessness have shared features?
 Are they necessarily negative experiences?

-The Power to be Oneself: Experiences of powerlessness are marked by the loss of the power to be oneself.
+The Power to be Oneself: A woman who can no longer care for her grandchildren may find that she can no longer be a grandmother.
+A man whose chronic illness prevents him from going to work may find that he can no longer be a manager.
+A woman who is prevented from providing the care she deems appropriate may find herself unable to be a nurse.
+In these ways and others, experiences of powerlessness are marked by the experience of the loss of the power to be oneself.
 In this session we shall focus on this phenomenon.
 What is the power to be oneself?
 How is it distinct from the power to do something?
 What is the importance of the power to be oneself in everyday life?
 Can it be recovered, and if so, how?

 Support for Decision-Making: CRPD Art 12.3 requires all states parties to provide support to persons with disabilities in the exercise of their legal capacity.
 The “second principle” of the Mental Capacity Act (England and Wales) is in effect a promise by the state to provide practiable support for persons to make decisions for themselves wherever possible.
 A whole section of the Northern Ireland MCA is devoted to filling out the terms of the promise of support.
 The Republic of Ireland has an Assisted Decision-Making (Capacity) statute.
 But delivering on the promise of support for decision-making requires more than noble words in legislation.
 It requires innovations in practice.
 We review legal and research developments in this area, and tackle some challenging hard cases to consider how support can best be provided.